Cuisines OR dishes do not end with state or county or country borders.

 For example, three-quarters of the grits sold in the U.S. are bought in the South, in an area stretching from Texas to Virginia that is sometimes called the "grits belt".

-I, for example, being from PA had never had grits or hominy until I lived in Virginia in the 1960's.
+I, for example, being from PA had never had grits or hominy until I lived in Virginia.
 In contrast to the belief that Yankees don't like grits -- I do!!
 Even though they don't have much of a taste they are better with butter or in a dish of shrimp and grits or served as a side dish to eggs, etc.

 Grits are either yellow or white, depending on the color of corn.
 The most common version in supermarkets is "quick" grits, which have the germ and hull removed.
 Whole kernel grits are sometimes called "speckled".